 This is a hot topic of debate among many investors.
 The consensus is that you should have a portion of your portfolio in cash that is equal to at least 3-5% of your total portfolio, but that is the consensus.
 What happens when you are faced with the decision of how much cash to hold?
 There are many different answers, so I am going to give you my advice on how I would decide on my portfolio.

 Everyone wants to know how to invest their money, but for most people, the thought of determining how much of their money should be in cash and how much in stocks or bonds is daunting.
-It’s not as easy as you might think because the majority of the people who successfully invest but know nothing about investing.
+It’s not as easy as you might think because the majority of the people who successfully invest often know nothing about investing.

 Cash is a great inflation hedge.
 While money market funds and bank accounts do offer a measure of protection against inflation, most investors don’t have any of these alternative investments.
 Cash does have a major drawback: it’s not a very liquid investment.
 When you hold cash, you’re locked into holding it for some time, and you can’t sell it very easily.